-In the 2018 -2019l compliance with the Australian Drinking Water Guidelines for health-related parameters was 100 per cent for metropolitan systems.
+In the 2018 -2019 year, compliance with the Australian Drinking Water Guidelines for health-related parameters was 100 per cent for metropolitan systems.
 SA Water’s conventional water treatment plants typically use a seven-step process

 - Coagulation: a chemical coagulant is added to the untreated raw water to dissolve organic material and suspended particles and much of the now dissolved organic matter to create Floc.